Household Management Income

 But before we delve into the income of an average household manager in the U.S., let us get you started on who a household manager is and a few typical duties and functions of a professional household manager.

 A household manager is like a Victorian-era house governess or a supervisor at work.
 A household manager carries out primary administrative functions, including general supervision and management of the home, caregiving of the children, receiving direction from the homeowners, and communicating these orders to the other employees in the house.
 They can be live-in or live-out.

 Their job description also includes house inventorying and restocking, running errands, overseeing house repairs and maintenance, and every other duty peculiar to the needs of the house owners.
 This means that while there are other universally agreed roles of a house manager, a house owner may tailor the former’s job descriptions to suit their needs.

 Although large houses, including those with large families, are often the employers of house managers, just about any home can employ a house manager.

 Yearly Wages of a Household Manager – how much does a house manager earn annually?

 The job location also dramatically determines the annual salary of house managers.
-What is obtainable in Edina, MN, may not be the norm in Cleveland, OH.
+Hourly wages in Edina, MN, may not be the norm in Cleveland, OH.
 States have varying employment laws that may differ and thus influence the metrics of specific job roles.

 Education and Certification